 Sustainable Living Center Oregon

-Because our catamaran, two Canoes\Kayaks become much more than the sum of the parts. our catamaran feature opens new horizons and adds new dimensions to the exciting world of river fishing, floating or drifting.
+Because of our catamaran, two Canoes\Kayaks become much more than the sum of the parts. our catamaran feature opens new horizons and adds new dimensions to the exciting world of river fishing, floating or drifting.

 In a matter of minutes, our special kit can convert two kayaks or canoes into one catamaran.
 The structural integrity of this system has been proven on expeditions worldwide.